-Members of the TAS Branch Board received no attendance fees during the year, nor did they accrue any leave entitlements.
+No members of the TAS Branch Board, nor any other employees received attendance fees during the year, nor did the TAS Branch Board members accrue any leave entitlements.

-The officeholders received no 'non cash' benefits (2014: \$nil).
-No officeholder of the Branch during the year and/or the prior year had any material personal interest in a matter that he/she has or did acquire, or a relative of the officeholder has or did acquire.
+The officeholders/other employees received no 'non cash' benefits (2015: \$nil).
+No officeholder/other employee of the Branch during the year and/or the prior year had any material personal interest in a matter that he/she has or did acquire, or a relative of the officeholder/other employee has or did acquire.

-No officeholder or officer of the Branch (this year or last year) received any remuneration because they were a member of, or held a position with a Board or other organisation because:- b.
+No officeholder or other employee of the Branch (this year or last year) received any remuneration because they were a member of, or held a position with a Board or other organisation because:- b.
 Names and positions held by key management personnel in office at any time during the year

-- i) The officeholder held such a position with the Board or peak council only because they were an officeholder of the Branch; or - ii) They were nominated for the position by the Branch; or - iii) They received remuneration from any third party, in connection with the performance of their duties as an officeholder of the Branch.
+- i) The officeholder or other employee held such a position with the Board or peak council only because they were an officeholder of the Branch; or - ii) They were nominated for the position by the Branch; or - iii) They received remuneration from any third party, in connection with the performance of their duties as an officeholder of the Branch.

-Tony Cook - Chief Executive Officer (resigned 1 May 2015).
-New Chief Executive Officer Tanya Denison replaced Mr Cook from 6 July 2015.
+Chief Executive Officer Tanya Denison replaced Mr Cook from 6 July 2015.

-2015 \$ 2014 \$ c.
-Key Management Personnel Remuneration Total Compensation Short Term Benefits \$ 106,198 Post Employment Benefits \$ 7,904 Total \$ 114,10 2 Short Term Benefits \$ 105,052 Post Employmen t Benefits \$ 8,330 Total \$ 113,382 99999999999999999999999999999999999999 2015 \$ 2014 \$ d.
-Annual Leave and Long Service Leave Accrued for Key Management Personnel at end of the Year Annual Leave \$ Long Service Leave \$ Annual Leave \$ Long Service Leave \$ Total \$
+2016 \$ 2015 \$ c.
+Key Management Personnel Remuneration Short Term Benefits \$ Post Employment Benefits \$ Total \$ Short Term Benefits \$ Post Employmen t Benefits \$ Total \$ Total Compensation 110,308 8,360 118,668 106,198 7,904 114,102 2016 2015 \$ \$ d.
+Annual Leave and Long Service Leave Accrued for Key Management Personnel at end of the Year Annual Leave \$ \$ Long Service Leave Annual Leave \$ \$ Long Service Leave Total \$ e.
+Transactions with National Office, Branches and Related Entities